kheller18/data-structures-algorithms/questions/SQL.md

 92. What are the MySQL clients and utilities?
     + Several MySQL programs are available to help you communicate with the server.
 For administrative tasks, some of the most important ones are listed here:
-      + mysql—An interactive program that enables you to send SQL statements to the server and to view the results.
+      + `mysql—An` interactive program that enables you to send SQL statements to the server and to view the results.
 You can also use mysql to execute batch scripts (text files containing SQL statements).
-      + mysqladmin—An administrative program for performing tasks such as shutting down the server, checking its configuration, or monitoring its status if it appears not to be functioning properly.
+      + `mysqladmin—An` administrative program for performing tasks such as shutting down the server, checking its configuration, or monitoring its status if it appears not to be functioning properly.
-      + mysqldump—A tool for backing up your databases or copying databases to another server.
+      + `mysqldump—A` tool for backing up your databases or copying databases to another server.
-      + mysqlcheck and myisamchk—Programs that help you perform table checking, analysis, and optimization, as well as repairs if tables become damaged. mysqlcheck works with MyISAM tables and to some extent with tables for other storage engines. myisamchk is for use only with MyISAM tables.
+      + `mysqlcheck` and `myisamchk—Programs` that help you perform table checking, analysis, and optimization, as well as repairs if tables become damaged. mysqlcheck works with MyISAM tables and to some extent with tables for other storage engines. myisamchk is for use only with MyISAM tables.

 93. What are the types of relationships used in MySQL?
     + There are three categories of relationships in MySQL:
-      + One-to-One: Usually, when two items have a one-to-one relationship, you just include them as columns in the same table.
+      + `One-to-One`: Usually, when two items have a one-to-one relationship, you just include them as columns in the same table.
-      + One-to-Many: One-to-many (or many-to-one) relationships occur when one row in one table is linked to many rows in another table.
+      + `One-to-Many`: One-to-many (or many-to-one) relationships occur when one row in one table is linked to many rows in another table.
-      + Many-to-Many: In a many-to-many relationship, many rows in one table are linked to many rows in another table.
+      + `Many-to-Many`: In a many-to-many relationship, many rows in one table are linked to many rows in another table.
 To create this relationship, add a third table containing the same key column from each of

 94. Can you explain the logical architecture of MySQL?
     + The top layer contains the services most network-based client/server tools or servers need such as connection handling, authentication, security, and so forth.